 If you’re serious about getting healthy, if you’re serious about correcting your thyroid problem you need to change your diet, you need to eat healthy, you need to eliminate junk food, you need to be taking essential fatty acids, especially fish oil based essential fatty acids, especially high quality essential fatty acids.

-PCOS—Polycystic Ovarian Syndrome
+PCOS—Polycystic Ovary Syndrome

-There have been studies that show that PCOS, or Polycystic Ovarian Syndrome can trigger Hashimoto’s Disease.
+There have been studies that show that PCOS, or Polycystic Ovary Syndrome can trigger Hashimoto’s Disease.
 PCOS is a common female hormone disorder.
 It affects the 5-10 percent of menstruating women.
 And it is one of the most common causes of infertility.
 PCOS systems include the inability to lose weight, hair lost, fatigue after meals, hormone imbalances, and sugar cravings.
 Do these symptoms sound familiar?
 They sound like a thyroid patient, don’t they?

 On blood chemistry tests, PCOS can be identified by insulin resistance.
 Insulin resistance is a blood glucose level from 100-126.
 This is a fasting blood glucose level.
 It’s also indicated with elevated triglycerides and cholesterol, especially IF THE TRIGLYCERIDES ARE HIGHER THAN THE CHOLESTEROL LEVELS.